Business Formation Templates

 Frequently Asked Questions

-What documents do I need to start an LLC?
+What personal documents do you need to open an LLC?

 An LLC operating agreement is an internal document that outlines how your LLC is managed and operated.
 It covers ownership percentages, profit and loss allocation, voting rights, management structure (member-managed vs. manager-managed), capital contributions, transfer restrictions, and dissolution procedures.
 While not all states legally require an operating agreement, having one is critical because it: (1) protects your limited liability status by demonstrating the LLC is a separate entity; (2) prevents state default rules from governing your business; and (3) resolves disputes by providing a clear framework agreed upon by all members.